GeorgieasaService/aws-bootcamp-cruddur-2023/journal/week1.md

 ```

 #### Creating docker frontend
-move to the frontend folder and install npm
+move to the frontend-react-js directory and install npm
 this command will be execute every time you launch the gitpod session
 ```
 cd frontend-react-js